Refund Bank Validation Failed in AY 2026-27: What to Check

 CA technical review note

 For this topic, the reviewer should document the selected assessment year, taxpayer status, ITR form, income head, tax regime, source records, and the reason each major figure appears in the return.
-If the position depends on timing, such as Form 16 issue, AIS updates, TDS return processing, e-verification, revised-return deadline, or notice response window, write the date next to the decision.
+If the position depends on timing — Form 16 issue, AIS updates, TDS return processing, e-verification, or refund reissue — write the date next to the decision.

 The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
 The article should not be read as legal advice for a specific taxpayer without checking that taxpayer's documents.